obrobrio2000/Samsung-Quick-Share-4-All/README.md

 # Samsung-Quick-Share-4-All
-This tiny script makes Samsung Quick Share working on non-Samsung Windows PCs by spoofing a registry key that the program checks when opening.
+This tiny script makes Samsung Quick Share working on non-Samsung Windows PCs by spoofing a registry value that the program checks when opening.
 This repository includes:
 - a .bat Batch version of the script (run as admin);
 - a .ps1 PowerShell version of the script (run ad admin);